Skip to content

 When will the annual boiler service take place?

 Your first boiler service will normally take place between April and September.
-The next annual service will take place on or close to this date the following year.
+The next annual service will take place on, or close to this date the following year.

 Why do we normally do it in this period?
 Because boiler servicing before the colder months hit is a pre-emptive way to spot any potential problems and fix them before you need your heating the most.
+It may mean that your first boiler service is a little more than a year after it was installed, but don’t worry, this is still covered by the guarantee.

 Is it worth having your boiler serviced?